ovh/cds/docs/content/workflows/pipelines/actions/builtin/gittag.md

 * tagMessage - optional - Message for the tag
 * path - optional - path to your git repository
 * signKey - optional - pgp key to sign the tag
+* Advanced parameter: prefix - add a prefix in tag name created

 ## Example of usage